orbcode/orbuculum/README.md

 this for the TRACE tool you're using and then you can just leave it running.
 It will grab data from the target and make it available to clients whenever it can.

-* orbfifo: The fifo pump: Turns a trace feed into a set of fifos or, optionally, permanent files.

 * orbcat: A simple cat utility for ITM channel data.

 * orbdump: A utility for dumping raw SWO data to a file for post-processing.